 Baker, Mark.
 2016.
 On the status of object markers in Bantu.
 Manuscript (in submission), January 2016, Rutgers University.

 Atlamaz, Ümit and Mark Baker.
 2016.
 Agreement with and past oblique subjects: New considerations from Kurmanji.
-To appear in the proceedings of NELS 46.
+In the proceedings of NELS 46.

 Baker, Mark and Jonathan Bobaljik.
-In press.
+2017.
 On inherent and dependent theories of ergative case.
 In J. Coon, D. Massam, and L. Travis (eds.)
-The Oxford Handbook of Ergativity.
+The Oxford Handbook of Ergativity, pp 111-134.
 New York: Oxford University Press.

 Baker, Mark.
-In press.
+2017.
 Ergative case in Burushaski: A dependent case analysis.
 In J. Coon, D. Massam, and L. Travis (eds.)
-The Oxford Handbook of Ergativity.
+The Oxford Handbook of Ergativity, 759-781.
 New York: Oxford University Press.

 Baker, Mark.
 2015.
 Structural case: A realm of syntactic microparameters.
 Manuscript (in submission), Rutgers University, September 2015.